An Hour For the Arts

 A SAAC Study Series with Gay Bechtelheimer

-As a way to say thank you to our wonderful members for your continued support throughout this global pandemic, the Board of Directors and Membership Committee would like to invite you to “The New York School,” a lecture series presented by Gay Bechtelheimer.
-Please join us for a brief reception, followed by an entertaining dive into the context, characters, and culture of the Abstract Expressionist movement.
+As a way to say thank you to our wonderful members for your continued support throughout this global pandemic, the Board of Directors and Membership Committee would like to invite you to “An Hour for the Arts,” a lecture series presented by Gay Bechtelheimer.
+Please join us for a brief reception, followed by an entertaining dive into the context, characters, and culture of a variety of art movements.